Zen to Go Logo

 • You deal with specific conditions: People with chronic sinusitis, migraines, or mild circulatory problems often find tremendous relief with regular sessions.

-When to expect the best
+When to expect better results

-• Acute infections (like fever or flu).
+• Acute infections (such as fever or flu).

 • Deep vein thrombosis (DVT).